MaxineXiaoyueMa/ds-notes/docs/notes/misc/algorithm-summary.md

 - type:
     - **random**: random select, no "cold start",
     - **most popular**: require some interaction data
-    - **content based**: robust to "cold start", recommendation based on similarities between items, e.g., I like item A, B is similar to A, so, I probably like B.
+    - **content based**: robust to "cold start", recommendation based on similarities between items, i.e., "I like item A, B is similar to A, so, I probably like B", e.g., "if you bought this, you may also like these...", need one user interaction to start.
-    - **collaborative filtering**: recommendation based on similarities between personal tasts, e.g., he and i have similar tastes, so, if he likes it, then I will probably like it.
+    - **collaborative filtering**: recommendation based on similarities between personal tasts, e.g., he and I have similar tastes, so, if he likes it, then I will probably like it.
+        - **item based**: if item A is liked by me, item A is also liked by him, and he likes item B, then, I will probably like B. e.g. "people who purchsed this also purchased these..."
+            - **vs. content based**: item based CF uses implicit similarity between items with interaction/taste as medium, content based uses direct similarity between items
+        - **user based**: e.g. "customers like you also likes"
-- similarity:
+- similarity measures:
     - **cosine similarity**: dot product devided by the product of the norm of both vectors, linear kernel if vectors are already taken the norm in sklearn
 - metric:
     - **MAP@N**: getting all N items recomded correctly scores 1 per AP@N. Getting more right per N is better, and getting right ealier is better. sum (Precision@k * change in Recall@k) for k in N.